freekgj/IPASS-project/README.md

-# AI guesser mastermind
+# Mastermind AI code cracker
 Let the AI guess your provided color code or play a game of mastermind yourself.
+Implemented Knuth's algorithm to crack your code.

 ## Setup
 1. download this directory